Umar Sadiq: Loan to Partizan

 In early July 2019, Sadiq completed his loan move to Serbian club Partizan that included an option to buy.
 He made his official debut in a 1–0 away league win against Inđija on 21 July.
 On 4 August, Sadiq netted his first goal for the club in a 4–0 home league victory over Mačva Šabac.
 He subsequently scored the opener in an eventual 3–1 home win versus Turkish club Yeni Malatyaspor in the first leg of the Europa League third qualifying round.
 Sadiq played his first Eternal derby on 22 September in a 2–0 win over bitter rivals Red Star.
 Sadiq spent 64 minutes on the field when he was replaced by Seydouba Soumah.
 On 3 October, he netted a brace to give his team a 2–1 away victory against Astana in Europa League's Group L. He scored his first senior hat-trick in a 6–2 home league win over Javor Ivanjica on 22 November.

 Almería

-On 5 October 2020, Sadiq joined Spanish Segunda División side UD Almería on a five-year contract.
+On 5 October 2020, Sadiq joined Spanish side Almería in the Segunda División on a five-year contract.